nishantjoshi-007/ApplyAI/README.md

 3. **Generate Cover Letter**: Click "Generate Cover Letter" button
 4. **Review and Download**: Review the generated cover letter and download it as TXT, PDF, or DOCX

-### For Application Form Autofill:

-1. **Configure Personal Details**: Go to extension settings and fill in your personal information
-2. **Navigate to Application Form**: Go to any job application form
+### Accessing Settings:

-3. **Click ApplyAI**: Click the ApplyAI extension icon in your Chrome toolbar
+1. **From Popup**: Click the ApplyAI extension icon, then click the settings button (⚙️) in the top-right corner
-4. **Autofill Form**: Click "Autofill Application Form" button
-5. **Review and Submit**: Review the filled information and submit your application
+2. **From Context Menu**: Right-click the ApplyAI extension icon and select "Options"
+3. **Legal Documents**: Access Privacy Policy and Terms of Service from the settings page footer

 ## Supported Job Sites